comma-lab/comma-lab.github.io/_projects/crossmodal.md

 ---
 layout: page
-title: "Seeing Music: Auditory-Visual Correspondences"
+title: "Seeing Music, Hearing Colour: Audiovisual Interactions"
-img: /assets/img/projects/sm_interface1.png
+img: /assets/img/projects/pexels_2114365.jpeg
 order: 10
 redirect: false
 display: true
 ---

-<h4>Leveraging citizen science and gamification to study cross-sensory associations</h4>
+<h4>Seeing Music: Leveraging citizen science and gamification to study cross-sensory associations</h4>

 Seeing Music was an interdisciplinary collaboration across music, linguistics, cognitive science, and art.
 With funding from QMUL's Centre for Public Engagement we produced [seeingmusic.app](https://www.seeingmusic.app/), the first digital interactive exhibition and game on the cross-sensory experience of music.
 Seeing Music translates high-level scientific understanding of how our senses interact into knowledge for the public more widely.
 The tools and approach developed in the project offer a transparent model for future cross-disciplinary projects in public participation and citizen science.